IGC-Advanced-Imaging-Resource/QuPath/README.md

 # QuPath
-This repository contains QuPath Scripts written for users of the IGMM AIR facility.
+This repository contains QuPath Scripts written for users of the IGC AIR facility.

 Keep reading for some help regarding using the scripts.